OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Collaborating and contributing through Open Source <a name="Collaborating"></a>

 Often, OSS is developed in a public, decentralised, collaborative manner between multiple contributors.
 The purpose of this is to enhance the diversity and scope of a project and its design, in order to become more beneficial and sustainable.
-Such an approach was famously likened to a 'bazaar' model by Eric Raymod, an early OSS proponent.
-One of the major guiding principles of this is that of peer production, which relises on self-organised communities to regulate the development of content, co-ordinated towards a shared goal or outcome.
+Such an approach was famously likened to a 'bazaar' model by Eric Raymond, an early OSS proponent.
+One of the major guiding principles of this is that of peer production, which relies on self-organised communities to regulate the development of content, co-ordinated towards a shared goal or outcome.

 ## Where to go from here <a name="Future_OSS"></a>